andrewkeller/Java-Common-KFS-BSD/README.txt

   java -classpath bin org.companyname.foo.MyGreatClass

-This repository uses the above technique to include the JUnit repository, except that because the JUnit repository can be build nicely as a JAR file, the jar file is instead included, using classpath extension rather than sourcepath extension.
+This repository uses the above technique to include the JUnit repository, except that because the JUnit repository can be build nicely as a JAR file, the library is included using classpath extension rather than sourcepath extension.

 INITIALIZATION